 - When an unrecognized chunking method is used, no error or warning is thrown.

 <revprop>elements with the same

 @valattribute, no error or warning is thrown

-- When multiple prop elements define a duplicate attribute and value combination, attribute default, or fall-back behavior, the DOTJ007E error is thrown.
+- When multiple prop elements define a duplicate attribute and value combination, attribute default, or fall-back behavior, the DOTJ007W warning is thrown.

 The debug attributes are populated as follows: